WOSU Public Media Student Fellowships

 A Fellowship is a one-year position running concurrent with the academic year at The Ohio State University.
-The open positions are posted in April on the Ohio State University Student Job Board and promoted, on multiple outlets, with student organizations.
-The deadline for submitting resumes to firstname.lastname@example.org is June 30 or the last business day of June.
+The open positions are posted on the Ohio State University Student Job Board and promoted, on multiple outlets, with student organizations.
+The deadline for submitting applications/resumes to email@example.com is Wednesday, May 1, 2019.

 Student employees are restricted to working 28 hours per week during academic terms in which they are enrolled and 38 hours per week during their off academic terms and official school breaks.
 This position is located at The Fawcett Center for Tomorrow, 2400 Olentangy River Rd.
 This is a paid position with a hiring range of $10-$15 and hourly rate will be determined based on skill set.

 One year- August 1, 2019 to August 31, 2020 (takes student through spring semester; available through the summer term, but not necessary)